Wednesday, October 31, 2018

 Orn was tall, about six-and-a-half feet.
 He had long, jet-black hair, slicked back... and a beard like Abe Lincoln's, one that ran around his jawline and framed his face, but had no mustache attached.

 When he spoke, Orn generally spoke so stiltedly as to sound like he was reading from a script.
 Hard to have a regular, down-to-earth conversation with him, or so they said.
-Maybe he was trying to seem more formally educated that he had been.
+Maybe he was trying to seem more formally educated than he had been.
 Which is not to say that Orn was a stupid man.
 Not even close.

 He was always flanked by two so-called bodyguards known only as Culhane and Micah.
 Having two bodyguards was a natural enough precaution for a feller who always wore a fully-stuffed money belt like Orn did, but as for the effectiveness of these two... well, folks could recall Orn saving one or the other of them from a scrape or two or three, rather than vice versa.